aakash-dec7/NeuralMachineTranslation/README.md

 http://<EXTERNAL-IP>:5000
 ```

-Your English-to-French translation application is now deployed and accessible online.
+The English-to-French translation application is now deployed and accessible online.